 Remove pieces:

-Remove workpieces and scrap stock from machine bed.
+Remove workpieces and scrap stock from bed.

 Close lid.